pwcberry/fti-git-sample/slide_summary.md

 We'll cover:

 * A brief history of git (with a Stephen Hawking picture)
-* Popularity
-* Setting up Git
+* Setting up Git (console with CygWin, GUI with SourceTree; mention Github for Windows)
+* Commits
 * Branching & Merging
-* Commits
 * Git flow
+* Compared to TFS
+(summary)

 ## A comparison between TFS & GIT